I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 At worst, it could actually hurt your career progression.

-I’ve seen guys tell others to “just send an application even if the application window is marked as closed, it never hurts!” when I know the person in charge of hiring HATES that.
+I’ve seen guys tell others to “just send an application even if the application window is marked as closed, it never hurts!” when I know the person in charge of hiring for the company they were talking about HATES that.

-Or how “social media is a waste of time for networking” because it never worked for them, when I’ve talked to MULTIPLE pilots who’ve used it successfully to get hired.
+Or how “social media is a waste of time for networking” because it never worked for them, when I’ve talked to many many pilots who’ve used it successfully to get opportunities, me included.

 I could go on.

-And I’m sure the pilots with those terrible takes mean well, they just lack proper context.
+And I’m sure the pilots with those terrible takes mean well.
+To be clear, this is absolutely not a dig at them, we need more people trying to pay it forward.
+But they lack proper context.
 Either about you or the current job market.

-Best source of advice is either someone who is involved in the current hiring of low-time pilots, or someone a few steps ahead of you.
-And you just need to make sure you always give/get the full picture.
+Best source of advice is either someone who has been recently involved in the hiring of low-time pilots, or someone a few steps ahead of you.
+Just make sure you always give/get the full picture.

 I’ll be back with a Deep Dive next time, to prove it!